Stefanie Tompkins

 Stefanie Tompkins is an American geologist.
-She is the director of the Defense Advanced Research Projects Agency (DARPA).
+She was the director of the Defense Advanced Research Projects Agency (DARPA) from 2021 to 2025.
+In February 2025, the Colorado School of Mines announced that she would be its next Provost, starting May 12, 2025.

 Biography

-Tompkins was born on January 1, 1967, on a U.S. Army base in South Korea, where her father, a career US Army officer, was serving.
+Tompkins was born on January 21, 1967, on a U.S. Army base in South Korea, where her father, a career US Army officer, was serving.
 Her mother is a linguist.
 The family spent time in Japan and Taiwan before moving to Hawaii.
 She attended the ʻIolani high school in Honolulu, graduating in 1983.

 Tompkins graduated from Princeton University in 1987 with a degree in geology and geophysics.
 She then served as an Army Intelligence officer from 1987 to 1991.
-She returned to the study of geology this time at Brown University from 1993 to 1997 where she was awarded a master's degree and a doctorate while working on the guidance of Carle M. Pieters.
+She returned to the study of geology this time at Brown University from 1993 to 1997 where she was awarded a master's degree and a doctorate while working under the guidance of Carle M. Pieters.

 While she was studying at Brown, Tompkins also worked as an associate scientist at SETS Technology in Mililani in Hawaii from 1993 until in 1996, she became a Senior Staff Scientist at SAIC, where she studied the geology of Moon rocks, with funding from NASA.

 In 2007 Tompkins joined DARPA's Strategic Technology Office as a program manager.
 In the next decade, according to DARPA, she held many roles at the agency, including a stint as director of the Defense Sciences Office.
 In 2017 she took up the temporary position of acting deputy director of DARPA.